Times were tough for Operation Smile Ghana program coordinator Lucy Apeajei when she was young.

 Q: Anything else you’d like to add?

 A: “I want to say a big thank you to my colleagues Sabrina and Clement for all of the support that they have given to make this mission possible, and all of the people who sponsor us both locally and internationally.
-Most importantly, thanks to the volunteers for the passion and commitment that they give to all of Operation Smile’s programs, and to the international program coordinators like Kelvin Turner – thank you so much Kelvin for all of your help… And it wouldn't have ever happened without the Co-Founders of Operation Smile, so we say thank you to Dr. Bill and Kathy Magee.
+Most importantly, thanks to the volunteers for the passion and commitment that they give to all of Operation Smile’s programs.
+And it wouldn't have ever happened without the co-founders of Operation Smile, so we say thank you to Dr. Bill and Kathy Magee.
 We thank everyone that makes our programs in Ghana possible!
 And lastly, to the medical professionals of Ghana, I entreat you to help us change lives while improving your skills by volunteering with Operation Smile Ghana!”